 Outlined here are our school counselor requirements for admission.
 If you are admitted to the masters in counseling program, you can see the curriculum requirements for earning your master's degree.

-Completed applications for the masters degree in school counseling are due by March 1st.
+Completed applications for the masters in counseling are due by March 1st.
 Only completed applications are reviewed by faculty.
 If you apply, it is the your responsibility to check on your materials and ensure they are received by the deadline.